 What is green laning?

-Green laning refers to the un-surfaced paths, lanes, tracks or trails that are open for motorised vehicles to use.
-There is an undiscovered world out there you just need to go and explore it.
+It seems there is an undiscovered world out there.
 A world that is hidden amongst the undergrowth of the UK’s countryside, a secret world only known to the few who dare venture off the beaten path.
 The world of green laning.

 This is the term used by some to describe the often dense, un-kept byways of Britain, some of which are officially part of the National Road Network just like A roads and B roads believe it or not.
 The term green lane in actual fact is not recognised legally when it comes to the Public Rights of Way Law (PROW).
 The correct term for these un-surfaced rugged roads are “byways open to all traffic” (BOAT) and are supposed to be kept maintained and open to all users.
 However, unless you own a decent 4×4 or a trails bike they can be quite literally un-passable.